Heat in the Workplace

 Employer legal duties, first aid requirements, and practical heat management for HR, health and safety, and line managers

-For most UK employers, workplace heat has historically been a minor seasonal inconvenience.
+For most UK employers, workplace heat has historically been treated as a minor seasonal inconvenience.
 That framing is no longer adequate.
-Extreme heat is becoming a recurring feature of the UK working year.
-The legal framework governing employer responsibility has not needed to change substantially because existing duties already apply to heat risk.
+Extreme heat is becoming a recurring feature of the UK working year, not an occasional anomaly, and the legal framework governing employer responsibility already applies to it in full, without needing to change.

 This guide is structured in two parts.
 The first covers the current legal position clearly and practically.
 The second covers the practical measures employers are expected to take, including first aid response.
 Both are relevant to HR managers, health and safety leads, and line managers with responsibility for teams.